M0nica/gatsby-solar-system-workshop/instructions/04_instructions.md

-# 04 • Adding Planet Data to the GraphQL Sever
+# 04 • Adding Planet Data to the GraphQL Server

 ## Background 📚
 The Gatsby ecosystem involves a wide variety of plugins that help support the core functionality of Gatsby sites as well as provide additional enhancements.
-A popular Gatsby plugin is the gatsby-source-file-system plugin (https://www.gatsbyjs.com/plugins/gatsby-source-filesystem/) which enables you to add local data to the site’s internal GraphQL API.
+A popular Gatsby plugin is the [gatsby-source-file-system plugin](https://www.gatsbyjs.com/plugins/gatsby-source-filesystem/) which enables you to add local data to the site’s internal GraphQL API.

 > The plugin creates File nodes from files.
 The various “transformer” plugins can transform File nodes into various other types of data e.g. gatsby-transformer-json transforms JSON files into JSON data nodes and gatsby-transformer-remark transforms markdown files into MarkdownRemark nodes from which you can query an HTML representation of the markdown.

 In order to use the `gatsby-source-filesystem` plugin once it is installed as a project dependency you will need to update the `gatsby-config.js` file to use the plugin.
 This is the same file where we configured the site meta data earlier.
 In addition to the `siteMetaData` key of the config object is an array named `plugins` which is where Gatsby plugins are generally installed.
 In our case in addition to using the gatsby-source-filesystem plugin we should use the `gatsby-plugin-mdx`  plugin to parse data from YAML files.
 Below is an example of a `gatsby-config.js` where the plugins has the gatsby-source-filesystem configured to add the data that lives in the `images` directory to its GraphQL API.